 Due to this, you will need to have a good reason if you choose to challenge how your ex in court over their use of child support.
 If you fail to provide proof of the other parent misusing the funds or if the court believes you are simply filing a frivolous complaint your concerns will go unaddressed.

 If, however, you are able to provide actual proof that the custodial parent is allocating child support funds to expenses that do not benefit your child, you may be able to present a solid case to the courts.
 This proof could be in the form of online posts that directly state or even imply that child support funds are being used on personal expenses rather than going toward the child.
 When arguing your case you will also need to provide proof that your child is being raised in an unsafe environment, or is being mistreated under the care of the custodial parent.

 In the event that you can provide this evidence, your best option is to work with an experienced family law attorney.
-They will be able to assist you in bringing your argument to the court and can direct you in the best method to have your case validated.
+They will be able to assist you in bringing your argument to court and can direct you to the best method to have your case validated.
 A family court judge may take your side and order child support accountability to review the use of the funds.
-If this accounting finds that the payments you have made were used in a way that does not support or benefit the child your ex may be held responsible for paying the money back through a court ordered child support decision.
+If this accounting finds that the payments you have made were used in a way that does not support or benefit the child your ex may be held responsible for paying the money back through a court-ordered child support decision.